clflowers5/blockIt/readme.md

 BlockIt offers ways of throttling Promises, either through executing your tasks 1 by 1 blocking style or setting a timeout in between execution of tasks.

+All functions return a ```Promise```, and results are stored in an array that is resolved when all array items have been passed to the callback.

 ## Usage

 #### Import